AdamKeeley/pri2m/docs/Dev/index.md

 Because we're now using Django models to define the SQL tables, we can leverage foreign keys to present values instead of keys.

-To do this, when querying the model from the view, append `__lookupTableFieldName` to the fact table field name. for example,
+To do this, when querying the model from the view, append `__lookupTableFieldName` to the fact table field name.
+For example,

 ```python
 def projects(request):